-Natural capital buyers and voluntary carbon markets are driving significant and rapid changes in the land use sector
+Natural capital buyers and carbon markets are driving significant and rapid changes in the land use sector

-- Natural capital and afforestation potential of land is an increasingly important influence on land values, particularly for hill ground and less productive grassland due to timber prices, competitive forestry grants and voluntary carbon markets.. - Farmland values rose across the UK by 0.7% in 2020 and by 6.2% in 2021 (the strongest annual growth since the 2014 global food crisis), with Scotland experiencing the strongest growth in values (31.2%) in 2021.
-Poor livestock land in Scotland has increased in value by 60.8% in 2021 This value growth has been particularly influenced by increasing interest in plantable land from forestry investors. - Non-farming buyers of farmland, including investors and amenity buyers, are increasingly important, purchasing >40% of farms in the UK over the last 5 years. - Natural capital buyers are also increasingly important in the estates market, although it is unclear as to what proportion of Scottish estates acquisitions are being influenced specifically by investor interest in natural capital.
+- Agricultural land quality is no longer the key determinant of value of farmland, particularly for hill ground and less productive grassland and marginal arable ground.
+Instead, the natural capital and afforestation potential of land is increasingly important, due to timber prices, competitive forestry grants and carbon markets. - Farm buyers are now frequently outbid for plantable hill ground by forestry investors, particularly in Scotland. - Farmland values rose across the UK by 0.7% in 2020 and by 6.2% in 2021 (the strongest annual growth since the 2014 global food crisis), with Scotland experiencing the strongest growth in values (31.2%) in 2021.
+Poor livestock land in Scotland has increased in value by 60.8% in 2021 (thirty times higher in 2021 than a decade ago).
+This may have longer term implications for hill farming communities and the sheep farming industry. - Non-farming buyers of farmland, including investors and amenity buyers, are increasingly important, purchasing >40% of farms in the UK over the last 5 years. - Natural capital buyers are also increasingly important in the estates market.
 The overall amount invested in Scottish estates in 2020 (£112M) was the largest annual investment in estates in the last ten years and represented an increase of 55% on the ten-year average investment - Since 2019/2020 demand for forestry and plantable land has increased substantially from institutional investors and financial institutions, with several new rural-investment funds entering the market, driven by increasing demand for environmental investments, and the strong long term returns from forestry (including inheritance tax exemptions) outperforming most other asset classes.
 At present however, returns from productive forestry are currently higher than incomes from carbon. - Average sale prices for commercial forestry land exceeded valuations by around 50% in 2021, a year that saw the largest ever annual investment in commercial forestry land.
-Total investment in commercial forestry land in both 2020 and 2021 reached just over £200M, around double the levels see in the preceding two years. - Plantable land increased in value from an average of £6200 per gross hectare in 2020 to £8500 per/ha in 2021, with Scotland experiencing the sharpest rise in value of 54% on 2020 values for plantable land. - Around a third of sales of farmland, estates, forestry and plantable land have been off market in the last year, representing a substantial increase over former years.
+Total investment in commercial forestry land in both 2020 and 2021 reached just over £200M, around double the levels see in the preceding two years. - Plantable land increased in value from an average of £6200 per gross hectare in 2020 to £8500 per/ha in 2021, with Scotland experiencing the sharpest rise in value of 54% on 2020 values for plantable land.

+• Around a third of sales of farmland, estates, forestry and plantable land have been off market in the last year, representing a substantial increase over former years.